gadoti03/fastapi-spid-authentication/README.md

 uvicorn main:app --reload
 ```

-Endpoints for login, logout, and session management will be available at `/api/...`.
+Endpoints for login, logout, and session management will be available at `/...` and `/spid/...`.

 ---